Teradata Statistics: Estimates For Missing Values

 statement 1.
 The total estimated time is 0.11 seconds.

-As you can easily prove by summing up the histogram values below, the estimation of 7,438 now matches exactly the number of rows being retrieved.
+Summing up the histogram values below confirms that the estimation of 7,438 matches the number of retrieved rows precisely.

 /* 45 */ DATE ‘2010-02-14’, 513,